juliajung11/website.code/content/home/research.md

 ### Work in Progress
 + Jung, Yujin J. "Populism and Polarization in Comparative Perspective: Sectarian Populism" (Doctoral Dissertation)
-+ Jung, Yujin J. "Presidential Rhetoric in Social Media and Anti-Minority Sentiment" (with Jonathan Krieckhaus) (in progress)
++ Jung, Yujin J. "Presidential Rhetoric in Social Media and Anti-Minority Sentiment" (with Jonathan Krieckhaus)
-+ Jung, Yujin J. "Democratic Backsliding and Political Revenge in South Korea"  (with Youngho Cho) (in progress)
++ Jung, Yujin J. "Democratic Backsliding and Political Revenge in South Korea"  (with Youngho Cho)
-+ Jung, Yujin J. "A Non-linearity of Populist Attitudes"  (with Eduardo Ryô Tamaki) (in progress)
++ Jung, Yujin J. "A Non-linearity of Populist Attitudes"  (with Eduardo Ryô Tamaki)
-+ Jung, Yujin J. "Political Campaign of Asian-American Politicians" (with Taewoo Kang) (in progress)
++ Jung, Yujin J. "Political Campaign of Asian-American Politicians" (with Taewoo Kang)
-+ Jung, Yujin J. "Authoritarian Attitudes and Populist Attitudes" (with  Jeongho Choi) (in progress)
++ Jung, Yujin J. "Authoritarian Attitudes and Populist Attitudes" (with  Jeongho Choi)